jaw1999/rtlsdr_scanner-dump1090/readme.md

 2. **Navigate Through Tabs:**

    - **Home Tab:**
-      - **Configure SDR Settings:** Adjust frequency, sample rate, gain (including auto gain), FFT size, averaging, color scheme, and waterfall speed.
+     - **Configure SDR Settings:** Adjust frequency, sample rate, gain, FFT size, averaging, color scheme, and waterfall speed.
      - **Start Scanning:** Click the "Start" button to begin SDR scanning.
 The spectrum and waterfall plots will update in real-time.
      - **Stop Scanning:** Click the "Stop" button to halt scanning.
      - **Reset SDR:** Click the "Reset SDR" button to reset SDR settings to default.

    - **Frequency Scanner Tab:**
      - **Set Scanning Parameters:** Define the start and end frequencies, scan step size, threshold, and calibration offset.
      - **Start Scanning:** Click the "Start Scan" button to begin scanning the frequency range.
      - **View Detected Signals:** Monitor the list of detected frequencies and their power levels.
      - **Stop Scanning:** Click the "Stop Scan" button to halt the scanning process.

    - **Dump1090 Tab:**
      - **Start Dump1090:** Click the "Start Dump1090" button to launch Dump1090.
      - **Stop Dump1090:** Click the "Stop Dump1090" button to terminate the Dump1090 process.
      - **View Aircraft Data:** Monitor the aircraft table and interactive map for real-time ADS-B data.

    - **Signal Analysis Tab:**
      - **Select Demodulation Type:** Choose from AM, FM, USB, LSB, or CW.
      - **Adjust FFT Size:** Select the desired FFT size for analysis.
      - **Adjust Calibration Offset:** Fine-tune the calibration offset for accurate power measurements.
      - **Monitor Plots:** Observe the IQ Plot, Spectrum, Waterfall, Spectrogram, and Constellation Diagram.
      - **View Signal Statistics:** Check real-time signal parameters and statistics.

    - **LoRa Detection Tab:**
      - **Select Frequency Band:** Choose from preset LoRa frequencies or enter a custom frequency.
      - **Configure LoRa Parameters:** Set spreading factor (7-12), bandwidth (7.8-500 kHz), and detection threshold.
      - **Start Detection:** Click "Start Detection" to begin monitoring for LoRa signals.
      - **Monitor Signals:** Watch the spectrum and waterfall displays for LoRa activity.
      - **View Detection Info:** Check the detection panel for detailed signal information.
      - **Enable Peak Hold:** Toggle peak hold to track maximum signal levels.
      - **Adjust Settings:** Fine-tune gain, sample rate, and FFT size for optimal detection.

+   - **Signal Classification Tab:**
+     - **Data Collection:**
+       - **Collect Samples:** Gather labeled signal and noise samples directly from the SDR.
+       - **Region Selection:** Select specific frequency regions in the spectrum plot for labeling.
+       - **Labeling Tools:** Label selected regions as "Signal" or "Noise" to build a labeled dataset.
+     - **Machine Learning Integration:**
+       - **Feature Extraction:** Automatically extract relevant features from collected samples for model training.
+       - **Model Training:** Train customizable machine learning models (e.g., neural networks) using the labeled dataset.
+       - **Real-Time Classification:** Perform real-time classification of incoming signals based on the trained model.
+       - **Model Management:** Save, load, and manage trained models for future use.
+     - **Visualization:**
+       - **Training Metrics Plot:** Monitor training progress with real-time loss and accuracy graphs.
+       - **Prediction Results:** Display classification results directly on the spectrum and waterfall plots.
+     - **Controls:**
+       - **Start/Stop Streaming:** Control the data streaming process for classification.
+       - **Start/Stop Training:** Initiate or halt the training process.
+       - **Save/Load Model:** Save trained models to disk or load existing models for classification.
+       - **Adjust Training Parameters:** Configure epochs, batch size, and other training settings.
+     - **Status Indicators:** Provide real-time feedback on training progress, classification status, and any operational messages.

 3. **Interact with the Map:**

    - **View Aircraft Positions:** Multiple plane icons will appear on the map, each rotated based on their heading.
    - **View Details:** Click on any plane icon to view detailed information about the aircraft.

 4. **Search and Filter:**

    - Use the search bar in the **Dump1090 Tab** to filter aircraft by callsign or ICAO code.